robamu-org/rpi-rs-crosscompile/README.md

    sudo apt-get install gdb-multiarch
    ```

-6. It is recommended to install [Python 3.8 or higher](https://www.python.org/downloads/)
+6. It is recommended to install [Python 3.8 or higher](https://www.python.org/downloads/).
+   Otherwise, the `bld-deploy-remote.py` script, which automates a lot of manual commands, can not
+   be used.

 ## Using VS Code